umd-isl-research/F2DeepRS/README.md

 - load_eval_run.py: load saved model and evaluate the performance.
 - utils.py: some helpful functions

-If you find the code useful, please cite our paper.
+If you find the code useful, please cite our paper "F2DeepRS: A Deep Recommendation Framework Applied to ICRC Platform".